Works in Public

 Works in Public is a two-year program.
 The first year is dedicated to seminars on the history and contemporary understanding of public sculpture, the study of sculptural concepts, proposal and presentation methods, site analysis, fabrication processes, engineering, and studio visits.
 The first year culminates in the creation of a proposal for a full-scale public artwork.
 The second year is dedicated to the fabrication process of selected proposals, culminating in the installation of artworks in Riverside Park South and Riverside Park/145th Street for a one-year public exhibition.
 The course will offer weekly seminars, guest lecturers, and critics.
 It will include visits to public art sites and artists’ studios, discussions, recommended readings, assignments, and consultations.

-The jurors for the 2024 WiP selection will be artist Tanda Francis and Nora R. Lawrence, Artistic Director and Chief Curator of Storm King Art Center.
+The jurors for the 2024 WiP selection were artist Tanda Francis and Nora R. Lawrence, Artistic Director and Chief Curator of Storm King Art Center.

 Need more information?